-In casual American English, "It's not your fault at all, honestly" sounds like "ihts NAHT yer FAHLT uht AHL AH-nuhst-lee".
-Several things happen here, and the headline one is the Silent T in Clusters: the T inside the consonant cluster drops out.
+Americans pronounce "It's not your fault at all, honestly" as "ihts NAHT yer FAHLT uht AHL AH-nuhst-lee" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T in Clusters — the T inside the consonant cluster drops out.
+It lands on honestly, a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.